 Once your physician has confirmed that the needle is placed properly, a numbing agent is then injected onto the nerve.
 Next, heat energy is delivered to the sensory nerve via the electrode.
 This creates a heat lesion, which disrupts the nerve’s ability to transmit pain signals to the brain.
 When the procedure is completed, the needle and electrode are removed and a bandage is placed over the injection site.
 The patient is monitored for a short period of time before being discharged home with instructions.

 The effects of radiofrequency neurotomy can last for many months to years, providing the patient with prolonged pain relief.
 The treated nerve(s) will regenerate eventually and may begin transmitting pain sensations again, at which point the procedure can be repeated.

 Schedule an Appointment to Discuss Upper Back Pain Management

 If you are experiencing upper back pain, please contact the Diagnostic Pain Center today at (512) 981-7246.
 There are a number of non-invasive and minimally invasive treatments available to manage and treat back pain.
-Austin pain management physicians Dr. Robert S. Marks and Dr. Sauman A. Rafii will work closely with you to identify a solution and get you back to your normal activities as quickly as possible.
+Austin pain management physicians Dr. Robert S. Marks, Dr. Sauman A. Rafii, and Dr. Ivan N. Chew will work closely with you to identify a solution and get you back to your normal activities as quickly as possible.